hmfaysal/hmfaysal-omega-theme/_posts/2019-05-25-Physical-Office.md

 The dominant component in the soundtrack of my office is birdsong, which I am truly grateful for.
 This is only so, however, because my windows are open, letting the outside air in.
 On days when it is too cold, or noisy and the windows are closed, I nevertheless want to have some ambient sound.
-My plan for doing this is to have something like a noisli running on my raspberry pi, over bluetooth speakers above and behind me.
+My plan for doing this is to have something like a [Noisli](https://www.noisli.com) running on my raspberry pi, over bluetooth speakers above and behind me.
 More about that later.

 Finally, natural shapes.